 The NDP supports policies to mitigate the effects of development on climate change set out in Herefordshire Local Plan Core Strategy.
 It is considered that no proposals are advanced within the plan area that would conflict with policies in HCS or the NPPF.
-Policy WG8 supports the need for sustainable design features, promoting these as elements within an integrated approach that needs to be pursued for individual buildings, site-based matters and those off-site measures that should be considered.
-The combination supports and expands upon the provisions of HCS polices SS7 and SD1 (NPPF paras 149 and 150b).
+Policy DW11 supports the need for sustainable design features to produce a low carbon 'footprint'.
+This in combination with HCS polices SS7 and SD1 supports NPPF paras 149 and 150b.

-Policy WG19 promotes renewable and low carbon energy developments that are suitable within the group parish, subject to a range of environmental criteria (NPPF para 151).
+Policy DW15 promotes renewable and low carbon energy developments that are suitable within the parish, subject to a range of environmental criteria (NPPF para 151).
 This includes community-led proposals (NPPF para 152).
-These qualifying criteria do not extend beyond those necessary to protect the AONB and the landscape, local and residential amenity, heritage assets and highway safety and capacity and which are covered within the NPPF and HCS.
+These qualifying criteria do not extend beyond those necessary to protect the landscape, local and residential amenity, heritage assets and highway safety and capacity and which are covered within the NPPF and HCS.